-Action Goals and Tools 16 Themes for Roadmaps 1.
-Water Security for All 1.1 Enough Safer Water for All 1.2 Integrated Sanitation for All 1.3 Adapting to Change: Managing Risk and Uncertainty for Resilience and Disaster Preparedness 1.4 Infrastructure for Sustain- able Water Resource Manage- ment and Services 2.
-Water for Development and Prosperity 2.1 Water for Food 2.2 Water and Energy 2.3 Water and Cities
+Action Goals and Tools 16 Themes for Roadmaps Enhanced Political Decisions, Stakeholder Participation and Technica Information 1.2 Integrated Sanitation for All 4.
+Constructing Feasible Implementation Mechanisms 4.3 Cooperation for Reducing Conflict and Improving Transboundary Water 1.
+Water Security for All 1.3 Adapting to Change: Managing Risk and Uncertainty for Resilience and Disaster Preparedness 4.4 Water Cultures, Justice and Equity 1.4 Infrastructure for Sustainable Water Resource Management and Services 4.5 Enhancing Education and Capacity Building

-3. Water for Sustainability: Harmonizing Humans and Nature 3.1 Green Growth, Water Stewardship and Industry 3.2 Managing and Restoring Ecosystems for Water Ser- vices and Biodiversity 3.3 Ensuring Water Quality from Ridge to Reef 3.4 SMART Implementation of IWRM 4.
+Action Goals and Tools 16 Themes for Roadmaps 2.
+Water for Development and Prosperity 2.1 Water for Food 2.2 Water and Energy 2.3 Water and Cities 3.
+Water for Sustainability: Harmonizing Humans and Nature 3.1 Green Growth, Water Stewardship and Industry 3.2 Managing and Restoring Ecosystems for Water Services and Biodiversity 3.3 Ensuring Water Quality from Ridge to Reef 3.4 SMART Implementation of IWRM 4.
 Constructing Feasible Implementation Mechanisms 4.1 Economics and Financing for Innovative Investments 4.2 Effective Governance: Enhanced Political Decisions, Stakeholder Participation and Technical Information 4.3 Cooperation for Reducing Conflict and Improving Transboundary Water Management 4.4 Water Cultures, Justice and Equity 4.5 Enhancing Education and Capacity Building